BobleChinois/Bitcoin-definition/Brouillons/Gay_Science.md

-# The Hodler's Gay Science,
+# A Hodler's Gay Science,
 ## or How I Learned to Stop Worrying and Love the Bear Market

 _Faith is always coveted most and needed most urgently where will is lacking; for will, as the affect of command, is the decisive sign of sovereignty and strength.
 In other words, the less one knows how to command, the more urgently one covets someone who commands, who commands severely—a god, prince, class, physician, father confessor, dogma, or party conscience._

 With the recent crash, Bitcoin naysayers feel confident again and display a cocky "told you so" attitude.
 It would be almost intimidating if they had not already been telling the same story [dozens of times over the last decade](https://99bitcoins.com/bitcoinobituaries/) and consistently proven wrong.

-But even if the bears are all out these days, fact is there are many of us that keep silent and didn't even know when the price freefalled, not did they care when they finally noticed shitcoins traders capitulate on social media.
+But even if the bears are all out these days, fact is there are many of us that keep silent and didn't even know when the price freefalled, nor did they care when they finally noticed shitcoins traders capitulating on social media.

 Why?
 Are we stupid or oblivious?
 How can we keep so calm, and seem so out of reach of everything?
 Could it be that we know something that you don't?

 I have been contemplating for some time now to write a short piece about why I'm interested in Bitcoin, and what makes me incredibly confident about it.
-While the illusion that is called "blockchain" and "crypto" and hailed by all experts and very intelligent people as the "next big thing" is finally falling apart, I feel now is the time for me to try to figure out why Bitcoin is indeed different.
+While the illusion that is called "blockchain" and "crypto" and hailed by all experts and very intelligent people as the "next big thing" is finally falling apart as we celebrate today the first 10 years of Bitcoin, I feel now is the time to try to figure out why for me Bitcoin is indeed different.

+Oh, and don't think too much about the title, I'm not especially found of Nietzsche either, I just think it sounds cool.

 ### Bitcoin, not blockchain

 _Better an enmity from one block than friendship held together by glue_

 "Blockchain" has been a huge joke played on banks, insurance companies, central bankers and even some states to make a quick buck out of their gullibility.
 How did they fall for that?
-Because they have been trained to throw money at every "technological innovation" that is sold to them every few years by consultants, as some kind of expiation for the real technological inefficiencies that bloat their own business.
+Mostly because they have been trained like the proverbial Pavlov's dog to throw money at every "technological innovation" that is sold to them every few years by consultants, as an expiation for consistently failing to solve the real technological inefficiencies that bloat their own business.

-At the end of the day, "Blockchain" was just another old-fashioned asset bubble, that like every other bubbles has pretty much nothing to do with the asset whose price is inflated, and everything with the belief that some asset [has to be inflated to grow the economy](https://mises.org/library/krugmans-call-housing-bubble).
+At the end of the day, "Blockchain" was just another old-fashioned asset bubble, that like every other bubbles has pretty much nothing to do with the asset whose price is inflated, and everything with the belief that some asset [has to be inflated to grow an economy](https://mises.org/library/krugmans-call-housing-bubble).

-The root of the problem is the failure to look at things with a skeptical eye rather than that of a superstitious cargo cult believer.
+On another level, there has been a collective failure to look at things with a skeptical eye rather than that of a superstitious cargo cult believer.
 Because if you do that, 5 minutes are more than enough to realize "blockchain" will not solve any problem of yours.

 A "blockchain" [isn't even a thing](https://medium.com/s/story/blockchain-is-a-semantic-wasteland-9450b6e5012) in the first place, Satoshi never mentioned it, while the CEO of Digital Asset Holdings (and ex-JPMorgan) Blythe Masters seems to be widely credited for coining the concept and igniting the whole movement.